 Dr. Teena Shetty is a neurologist at Hospital for Special Surgery and is triple board-certified in neurology, neuromuscular medicine, and electrodiagnostic medicine.
 She is the Director for the Concussion Program in Neurology at HSS.
 She specializes in sports neurology, concussions, neuromuscular diseases, myopathies, peripheral neuropathy, intraoperative monitoring, and spine disorders.
 In addition to directing the concussion program and seeing patients, Dr. Shetty is also an assistant professor of neurology at Weill Cornell Medical College.

 Dr. Shetty is a Fulbright scholar who received her medical degree and bachelor’s degree with honors from Brown University.
 Additionally, she attended Oxford University and then later the University of Cambridge where she received her master of philosophy degree in medicine.
 Her residency was completed at Weill Cornell Medical College, NewYork-Presbyterian Hospital.
 Dr. Shetty received her fellowship training in neuromuscular diseases at Harvard Medical School, Brigham and Women's Hospital.
 Soon after, she continued her fellowship training at Hospital for Special Surgery in neuromuscular diseases and intraoperative monitoring.

-Dr. Shetty is the neurologist for the New York Mets and unaffiliated Neuro-Trauma Consultant for the New York Giants.
-Notably, she is one of only six female doctors working with a professional football team in the United States.
-In 2011, Dr. Shetty was featured in Crain’s New York Business “40 under Forty”, an annual listing of 40 successful professionals under the age of 40.
+Dr. Shetty is both the neurologist for the New York Mets and unaffiliated Neuro-Trauma Consultant for the New York Giants.
+In 2011, Dr. Shetty was featured in Crain's New York Business "40 under Forty", an annual listing of 40 successful professionals under the age of 40.
 She was also featured in the November, 2011 issue of Marie Claire magazine presenting eight inspirational professional women in New York City.